Healthcare Portal — AngularVerse Project

 Healthcare Portal — AngularVerse Project is essential for frontend developers and architects building AngularVerse Enterprise Angular Platform — Toolliyo's 100-article Angular master path covering CLI setup, standalone components, routing, reactive forms, HttpClient, RxJS, Signals, NgRx, Material, SSR, module federation, testing, and enterprise AngularVerse projects.
 Every article includes architecture diagrams, data-flow patterns, performance tactics, and minimum 2 ultra-detailed enterprise frontend examples (banking dashboard, ERP portal, SaaS admin, AI analytics UI, healthcare portal, micro frontends).

-In Indian IT and product companies (TCS, Infosys, HDFC, Flipkart), interviewers expect healthcare portal with real banking transactions, e-commerce scale, deadlock handling, and query tuning — not toy SELECT * demos.
+In Indian IT and product companies (TCS, Infosys, HDFC, Flipkart), interviewers expect healthcare portal with real dashboards, lazy-loaded modules, OnPush optimization, and measurable Web Vitals — not toy hello-world components.
 This article delivers two mandatory enterprise examples on Micro Frontend.

 After this article you will